Psychotherapy

 My work is mostly influenced by the theory and practice of..

-Sometimes what we dislike or fear can be a kind of gold in disguise, once we get to know ourselves in a new way.
+Sometimes what we dislike or fear can be a kind of gold in disguise.
+When we get to know ourselves in a new way we might find value where previously we saw only something negative.
 This is what is meant by describing psychotherapy as transformative.

 We will think about your past to understand how it has influenced your present, while also moving towards the future you desire to create.
 We will look to find any ingrained patterns of thought and behaviour that may have developed for good reason at certain points in your life, but now hinder you.